SkySingh04/QuizQuest/README.md

 QuizQuest is a comprehensive quiz management system designed to simplify the creation, management, and completion of quizzes.
 It provides a user-friendly interface and integrates Firebase authentication and Firestore database, ensuring secure access and management of quizzes for both admin and student roles.

+## Contributing

+- Please check the Contributions[https://github.com/Akash-Singh04/QuizQuest/blob/master/CONTRIBUTING] file for instructions on how to get started with the project on your local system
+- Contributions are welcome!
+Feel free to fork the repository, make improvements, and create pull requests.
+- Please view the list of open issues at [Issues](https://github.com/Akash-Singh04/QuizQuest/issues).
+Any contributions to them are welcome.

 ## Tech Stack

 - **Next.js**: Full Stack framework for building the web application.